LanLi2017/yw-idcc-17/README.md

         operable program or batch file.
     ```

- * SQLite:  a high-reliability, embedded, zero-configuration, public-domain, SQL database engine.
+ * **SQLite**:  a high-reliability, embedded, zero-configuration, public-domain, SQL database engine.
 It is availabe at [SQLite homepage](https://www.sqlite.org).
-2. Install Git for Windows: please download Git for Windows from https://git-for-windows.github.io/.
+2. **Install Git for Windows**: please download Git for Windows from https://git-for-windows.github.io/.
 Run the downloaded `Git-2.11.1-64-bit.exe` and accept default configuration.
 Then, finish installation.
 Please check the git command in the command shell by:

    ```sh
      C:\Users\tmcphill> git --version